-MySQL 5.5/5.6 instance supports three kinds of replication mode, sync, semi-sync and async.
-You can select the proper replication mode as your business needs.
-The differences and features of the two replication modes are shown as follows.
+MySQL 5.5/5.6 instances support three replication modes: sync, semi-sync and async.
+You can select an appropriate replication mode as your business needs.
+The differences and features of the replication modes are described as follows.

-When the updates initiated by application are all executed in the master node, the log will be synchronously transferred to all the slave nodes.
-Only when most nodes (including the master node) in the cluster receive and store the log will the transaction complete the commit.
+- When the updates initiated by applications are all executed at the master node, logs are synchronously transferred to all the slave nodes.
+The transaction completes the commit only when most nodes (including the master node) in the cluster have received and stored the logs.

-Only the instance that has 3 or more nodes supports the strong synchronous replication.
-In the strong synchronous replication, no matter what happens, the replication mode would not degrade into the asynchronous replication mode.
+- Only instances that have three or more nodes support strong synchronous replication.
+No matter what happens, the strong synchronous replication mode cannot be degraded to the asynchronous replication mode.

-When the slave node is unavailable or any network exception occurs between the master and slave nodes, the master node will suspend response to the application until the replication mode times out and degrades to async mode.
+- When the slave node is unavailable or any network exception occurs between the master and slave nodes, the master node suspends response to applications until the replication mode times out and degrades to the async mode.

-When data replication between the two nodes resumes normally (the Slave node or network connection is recovered), async mode will be changed to sync mode.
-The length of time to restore to the sync mode depends on the implementation mode of semi-sync mode.
-ApsaraDB for MySQL 5.5 is different from ApsaraDB for MySQL 5.6 in this regard.
+- When data replication between the two nodes resumes normally (the slave node or network connection is recovered), async mode is changed to sync mode.
+The time period required for restoration to the sync mode depends on the implementation mode of the semi-sync mode.
+ApsaraDB for MySQL 5.5 differs from ApsaraDB for MySQL 5.6 in this regard.

-Async mode: The application initiates an update (including the Add, Delete, and Modify operations) request.
+- Async mode: An application initiates an update (including addition, deletion, and modification operations) request.
 After completing the corresponding operation, the master node immediately responds to the application and then replicates data to the slave node asynchronously.
-Therefore, in the async mode, unavailability of the slave node does not affect the operation on the primary database, and unavailability of the master node has a low probability to cause data inconsistency between the two nodes.
+Therefore, in the async mode, unavailability of the slave node does not affect the operation on the slave database, and unavailability of the master node has a low probability to cause data inconsistency between the two nodes.

-In the left navigation bar, select Instance Availability.
+- In the left-side navigation pane, select Instance Availability.

-On the Modify Data Replication Mode page, select a data replication mode, as shown in the following figure.
+- In the Modify Data Replication Mode dialog box, select a data replication mode, as shown in the following figure.